dojoengine/book/docs/pages/toolchain/katana/reference.md

 katana --block-time 10000
 ```

-#### Forking
+#### State forking

-Katana supports forking from a Starknet RPC provider.
-You can configure your node to enable the forking feature by providing a valid RPC provider using the `--rpc-url <URL>` flag., which would initiate Katana to fork the latest block of the provided network.
+Katana supports forking the state of an external Starknet network.
+You can configure your node to enable the forking feature by providing a valid RPC provider using the `--rpc-url <URL>` flag, which would initiate Katana to fork the latest block of the provided network.
 If you would like to fork from a specific block, you can do so using `--fork-block-number <BLOCK_NUMBER>`.

-NOTE: This does not allow fetching of historical blocks but only blocks that are mined by Katana.
-However, support for fetching historical blocks will be added in the future.
+This would allow you to interact with the external network using Katana's predeployed accounts as if it were a local network.

+This feature is very useful whenever you have a smart contract deployed to your local Katana node and would like to have it interact with a contract deployed on a live network without having to actually deploy your contract there.
+If you are a smart contract developer and would like to perform end-to-end tests against some contracts that are already deployed on mainnet/testnet, without having to actually deploy your contract there and going through all the hassle of setting up an test account and funding it (especially if its the mainnet), then this feature is for you.

+NOTE: Currently, the forking feature is limited to only the blockchain states (ie, storage, class definitions, nonces, etc).
+Support for fetching non-state data (eg., block, transaction, receipt, events) of the forked network will be added in the future.

+TODO: Add an example of how to use the forking feature.

 ```sh
 # Forks the network at block 1200